 The facelift is a procedure that is used to eliminate sagging skin on the face, jowls, and neck, resulting in a younger, fresher appearance.
 In addition, other procedures can be performed at the same time as facelift to address specific problem areas.
 Some popular procedures used to complement a facelift include blepharoplasty (eyelid surgery), rhinoplasty (nose surgery), and forehead lift.

 Most facelift candidates are men and women over the age of 40.
 As long as you are in good health, though, you may be a facelift candidate at any adult age (even if you are in your seventies or eighties).
 Plastic surgeon Fredric Newman names facelift as one of his favorite procedures for good reason – the results can be truly astounding!
+This is especially true when you trust your care to the right surgeon.
+Dr. Newman has provided some helpful tips to consider when looking for a facelift surgeon.

 Some of our facial plastic surgery patients do not need or want a full facelift and opt for a mid-facelift, also known as a mini facelift.
 Depending on the level of work needed, a facelift can take anywhere from two hours on up.
 Dr. Newman may choose to perform larger procedures in two separate sessions.